Program Director: John N. Morris, Ph.D.

 - innovative approaches to assist elders to remain cognitively intact

-IFAR researchers have developed and studied technical strategies designed to expedite the work processes in these environments, including state-of-the art comprehensive assessment tools, validated measures to assess the quality of the outcomes within program agencies, and strategies to empower staff to assume leadership roles in driving quality outcomes in their environments.
+IFAR researchers have developed and studied technical strategies designed to expedite the work processes in these environments, including comprehensive assessment tools, validated measures to assess the quality of the outcomes within program agencies, and strategies to empower staff to assume leadership roles in driving quality outcomes in their environments.

 IFAR researchers have helped develop a suite of integrated assessment tools for use by health care and other professionals to assess patient status, focus care planning, and track care progress.
 Comprehensive assessment forms the structure for an integrated information technology that can target care, establish quality indicators, and set standards for payment and quality.